Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 If you add a prestige class, it must be added to the section in base descriptor which disallows them at birth.
 Also, it needs to have prestige = true.

 Effects (spells, poisons, class abilities, etc.)
+DO NOT ever use numbers in effect names, EVER!!
 The stat_increase_x temporary value is there for the character sheet to track stat changes.
 The x has to match the stat's name.
 Same goes for stat_decrease_x.